 Another enticing way to encourage opens for your newsletter is a time-sensitive subject line.
 Come up with a way to create a sense of urgency.

 There’s valuable information in your newsletter that needs to be read right away.
 Breaking news is something your subscribers would want to hear immediately.

-I’ve found that addressing a common issue or concern also works well.
+We’ve found that addressing a common issue or concern also works well.